PriyaRana19/odin-recipes/README.md

 # odin-recipes
-Created main webpage and linked it to several other pages.
-Those pages have links to different recipes.
+Created a recipes website and it has different types of recipes.
 This is done using HTML.
 So it's not that good looking.